retorquere/zotero-better-bibtex/site/layouts/shortcodes/json-rpc.md

 * library: The libraryID to search in (optional).
 Pass `*` to search across your library and all groups.

 Regenerate citekeys from current item metadata.
-For each input citekey, the underlying item's key is recomputed using the configured `citekeyFormat`, and any `Citation Key:` pin in the Extra field is refreshed to match.
+For each input citekey, the underlying item's key is recomputed using the configured `citekeyFormat`.

-Useful when items were created in two phases — initial record from partial metadata, enrichment landing later — and the key pinned during phase one no longer matches what current metadata would produce.
+Useful when items were created in two phases — initial record from partial metadata, enrichment landing later — and the key generated during phase one no longer matches what current metadata would produce.

 Returns an old → new mapping per input citekey.
 The value is `null` only